Andriivka, Bakhmut Raion, Donetsk Oblast

-Andriivka (Андріївка, /uk/) is a village in Bakhmut urban hromada, Bakhmut Raion, Donetsk Oblast, eastern Ukraine.
-It lies between the larger village of Klishchiivka to the north and the rural settlement of Kurdiumivka to the south.
+Andriivka (Андріївка, /uk/) was a village in Bakhmut urban hromada, Bakhmut Raion, Donetsk Oblast, eastern Ukraine.
+It lay between the larger village of Klishchiivka to the north and the rural settlement of Kurdiumivka to the south.
 Andriivka had a population of 74 in 2001.
-It was completely destroyed during the Russian invasion of Ukraine.
+It was completely destroyed during the Russo-Ukrainian war, and was a main subject of the 2025 documentary 2000 Meters to Andriivka.

-2,000 meters to Andriivka is a documentary film about the war resulting from Russia's invasion of Ukraine.